-Other Services – Any IL services not listed above in A-V.
+Other Services – Any IL services not listed above in A–V.

-Section B – Increased Independence And Community Integration
+Section B – Increased Independence and Community Integration

 Item 1 – Goals Related to Increased Independence in a Significant Life Area

 For each of the significant life areas below, indicate the number of consumers who set goals, the number who achieved their goals, and the number whose goals were in progress at the end of the reporting year.
 Goal achievement is to be determined through self-reporting by the consumer and recorded in the individual’s CSR.